btmills/docs/0-about-rethinkdb/architecture.md

 because it allows for an efficient implementation of range queries.

 ## What governs the location of shards and replicas in the cluster? ##

+These are set by _table configurations,_ which specify the

 RethinkDB's clustering layer is based on three concepts: goals, directory, and blueprints.